LaunchCoderGirlSTL/web_group_cohort/README.md

-# CoderGirl Web Cohort

-## Lessons
+# Lessons

-Visit http://LaunchCoderGirlSTL.github.io/web_group_cohort to follow along with the lessons.
+Visit our [Github Page](http://LaunchCoderGirlSTL.github.io/web_group_cohort) to follow along with the lessons.